 Working-Class Studies: Beyond the Heartlands

-With a growing awareness of class-based inequality, Brexit, and a new willingness to discuss working-class issues, we are pleased to announce that the next conference of the Working-Class Studies Association will be held in the UK in September 2019.
+With a growing awareness of class-based inequality, Brexit, and a new willingness to discuss working-class issues, we were pleased that the 2019 conference of the Working-Class Studies Association was held in the UK in September 2019.

-In its fifteen year history, this will be the first time the Working-Class Studies Association will hold its conference outside its heartland of the USA.
-This conference aims to build and consolidate work being carried out currently in the UK and Europe with the USA and elsewhere in the world.
+In its fifteen year history, this was the first time the Working-Class Studies Association held its conference outside its heartland of the USA.
+This conference aimed to build and consolidate work being carried out currently in the UK and Europe with the USA and elsewhere in the world.